 Bees are officially on the extinction list.
+Since the 1940s, honeybee colonies have decreased from 5 million to 2.5 million.
 Unfortunately, a deadly mix of pesticides, parasites, and climate change have put bee populations in crisis around the world.
-Since the 1990s, beekeepers have noted a sharp and astonishing decline in bee populations.
 Industrial agriculture methods, parasites, and climate change are killing off bees in droves, and the widespread use of bee-harming pesticides are particular threats to honeybees and wild pollinators.
-Without them, feeding the world’s growing population will be nearly impossible.
-It’s time to ban these damaging pesticides and protect vital pollinators.
+Without them, feeding the world’s growing population will be impossible.
+It’s time to ban these damaging pesticides and protect our vital pollinators.

 How can I help to save the bees?

 Each one of us can help to save the bees.
-If you are wandering how can you contribute, here are few ideas to save the bees.
+There are so many ways to support our pollinators in crisis.
+If you are wondering how you can contribute, here are few ideas to save the bees.

 Have you noticed the modern gardens have mostly lawns?
 Where are the flowers gone?
 Having your own garden or flower beds, you can help the bees by planting flowers.
+Rethink your lawn and make some space for other plants.
+Having no garden, you can make a flower bed on your windows or balcony.
+Little gardens do not need a lot of space.
+Planting bees friendly flowers will attract a lot of insects.
 Plant flowers with single top – double top flowers have less nectar.
 Avoid hybridized flowers which almost don’t have pollen – basically the more natural you go, the better.
 It’s very important that you only use natural pesticides and fertilizers in your garden.

 There were several petitions to ban bee-killing pesticides in different parts of the world.
 I like to check open petitions from time to time on change but please do a research about your country in particular.
 Greenpeace also runs a campaign about saving the bees, which you can sign on the sos – bees site.

 Everyone of us can become a bee keeper.
-I have been telling you about my Plan Bee, but this term was already used for developing the bee keeping.
-The Bee keeping does not require land since hives can be placed on the roof.
-It is something that everyone can do in the leisure time, simultaneously, it can generate additional income for the family and significantly improve nutrition.
+The Plan Bee is a project which takes care for developing the bee keeping.
+When I was in Copenhagen, Denmark, which is the most sustainable city I have been, I saw bee hives in the public spaces.
+Moreover, bee-keeping does not require land since hives can be placed on the roof.
+Bee-keeping is something that everyone can do in their backyard in the leisure time.
+Simultaneously, it can generate additional income for the family and significantly improve nutrition.
 A typical hive will produce around 12-15 kg or more honey each year.

 If you don’t wish to be a bee keeper, you can buy a box hive for a family in poor country, through good gifts website or donate $60 to Hunger Free World in Bangladesh to raise the income levels in rural areas through bee keeping and honey extracting.

-Because I am a Bee, I am trying to promote bee-keeping and saving the bees actions.
+Because I am a Bee, I am trying to promote bee-keeping and initiatives saving the bees.
 I decided to make these cute bees earrings – it’s one of my home made productions.
-This is my pledge to donate 50 % percent from the purchase to Greenpaece project concerning saving the bees.
-Bee earrings cost 15 $ and to get them just drop me a message to discuss where and when to send them.
-I make them from modeline-clay and the handles are hypoallergic.
+This is my pledge to donate 40 % percent from the purchase to the Greenpaece project saving the pollinators.
+Learn more about the earrings here.

 How can you help to save the bees while traveling?

 Supporting local bee-keepers and helping the bees is possible also when you travel.
 In order to save the bees we need to make a positive contribution on climate change.
 Each choice we make can make a difference.
-Being eco-traveler, remember buying food from local markets and producers, try to stay in eco-positive hotels and whenever possible use eco-tours and other eco-initiatives.
-I am a big fan of slow travel and living like a local while traveling, which makes a positive contribution in the climate changes.
+Being responsible traveler, remember buying food from local markets and producers, try to stay in eco-positive hotels and whenever possible use eco-tours and other eco-initiatives.
+I am a big fan of slow travel and living like a local while traveling, which make a positive impact.

 Another great way to generate positive impact while traveling is volunteering for the eco-friendly initiatives.
 Pick an organic farm to volunteer in or local organisation supporting bee-keepers.
-Keep always in mind that by making small steps we can make a big difference all together!
+You can also volunteer in planting flowers in empty public space.
+Always keep in mind that by making small steps we can make a big difference all together.

-“See the change you want to be in the world!”
+“Bee the change you want to see in the world!”